-The exhibition is accompanied by a generously illustrated catalogue and published by Prestel, organised by six themed chapters with essays by key thinkers including Chris Haywood, Edwin Coomasaru, Tim Clark, Jonathan D. Katz, Alona Pardo and Ekow Eshun in the fields of art, history, culture, and queer studies.
+The Masculinities catalogue is organised by six themed chapters with essays by writers and academics including Chris Haywood, Edwin Coomasaru, Tim Clark, Jonathan D. Katz, Alona Pardo and Ekow Eshun in the fields of art, history, culture, and queer studies.
 Design by The Bon Ton.
-Price: £40.00 ISBN: 978-3-7913-5951-9
+On sale at £39.99, the catalogue will be available for a reduced price of £34.99 if purchased in the shop.
+If purchased online at the same time as booking an exhibition ticket, it will be available for £27.99. https://shop.barbican.org.uk/products/masculinities-catalogue ISBN: 978-3-7913-5951-9